stst368-code/port/good-boy-records/content-source/folders/04-workflow.md

 order: 4
 ---

+This is a ComfyUI workflow used for music generation, I've simplified the graph to make it easier to understand, but the essential elements all remain present.

+Each section or node is accompanied by text descriptions of their function, follow the graph from left to right to see how these songs are made.

+[comfy-workflow: LLMExplanation.json height=850]

-This is the actual ComfyUI workflow used for the explanation, rendered directly from the saved workflow JSON.
-It is **read-only**: drag to pan, use the mouse wheel or the +/- buttons to zoom, and use **FIT** or **FULLSCREEN** when you want to inspect the whole graph.
+Drag to pan, use the mouse wheel or the +/- buttons to zoom, and use **FIT** or **FULLSCREEN** if you want to inspect the whole graph.

-[comfy-workflow: LLMExplanation.json height=650]

-The viewer reads the node positions, groups, links, inputs, outputs and saved widget values from the workflow file.
-It does not need ComfyUI, any custom nodes, the model files, or a Python backend in order to display it.